ARISE-Initiative/robomimic/docs/tutorials/training_transformers.md

 </div>

 A template with tuned parameters for transformer based policy networks is defined in `robomimic/config/default_templates/bc_transformer.json`.
-This configuration file is for datasets with low-dimensional state observations, examples below show how to modify this file for image observations.

 #### 1. Using default configurations